 Best Xenoblade Chronicles X Definitive Edition Mods

-It’s been a good while since Xenoblade Chronicles X Definitive Edition dropped on Switch and there has been fair amount of people already working on some mods for the emulators.
+It’s been a good while since Xenoblade Chronicles X Definitive Edition dropped on Switch, and there have been a fair number of people already working on some mods for the emulators.
 In case you are new to this stuff, I recommend checking out our guide for Installing Mods on Switch Emulators.

-Some of the mods listed here were made for the first patch of the game, which is 1.0.1 and there has been update or two after that – depending what Xenoblade Chronicles X version you may have will have impact on whatever those mods will actually work, so choose carefully.
-Majority of the mods here are tested with Citron and Yuzu, there are obviously some exclusives that are made for Ryujinx exclusively too – also all of these are for Switch not for CEMU Wii U version.
+Some of the mods listed here were made for the first patch of the game, which is 1.0.1, and there have been update or two updates after that, depending on which Xenoblade Chronicles X version you have will have an impact on whether those mods will actually work, so choose carefully.
+The majority of the mods here are tested with Citron and Yuzu; there are obviously some exclusives that are made for Ryujinx exclusively, too – also, all of these are for Switch, not for the CEMU Wii U version.

 60 FPS Mod & 30 FPS Mod

-Probably most essential mod I really recommend for this game is the FPS Mod that comes with two different variations.
-One version is 60 FPS permanently everywhere in the game and other is 60 FPS + 30 FPS Cutscenes, which is there to give more that cinematic feel to this game – but honestly I think the cutscenes and cinematics do look decent in 60 FPS as well.
+Probably the most essential mod I really recommend for this game is the FPS Mod that comes with two different variations.
+One version is 60 FPS permanently everywhere in the game, and the other is 60 FPS + 30 FPS Cutscenes, which is there to give more of a cinematic feel to this game – but honestly, I think the cutscenes and cinematics do look decent in 60 FPS as well.

 Level Of Detail + Widescreen Mod

-Now if you are playing on a very wide monitor you might want to consider getting a widescreen mod like this, it doesn’t look too good on your average 16:9 monitor settings, but i’m sure there might a niche audience who are preferring to play this game on this type of a setting.
-Level of detail does some changes on how the game looks, this can be quite miniscule but its something that lot of people who are nit-picky will care about.
+Now, if you are playing on a very wide monitor, you might want to consider getting a widescreen mod like this, it doesn’t look too good on your average 16:9 monitor settings, but I’m sure there might be a niche audience who prefer to play this game on this type of setting.
+Level of detail does some changes on how the game looks, this can be quite minuscule, but it’s something that a lot of people who are nitpicky will care about.

 Loot Mods

-Equipment systems in this game aren’t the most to hassle around with especially when it comes to loots that you get from battles too.
-This mods help organizing your stuff better and makes auto-equipping more convenient too, perhaps a mod best for people who have better grasp about this games systems.
+Equipment systems in this game aren’t the most to hassle around with, especially when it comes to loot that you get from battles, too.
+These mods help organize your stuff better and make auto-equipping more convenient, too, perhaps a mod best suited for people who have a better grasp of this game’s systems.

 LootEquipmentsBestQuality : force primordial equipment with 3 augments (and only 1 free slot as the game does not seem to allow cheat equipment with 3 augments and 3 free slots)